 For all other security lines, you will be required to remove your shoes, hat, belt, and jacket.
 Avoid wearing jewelry or metal items that may set off the alarm, and wear shoes that are easy to get on and off while standing up.

 Be sure to adhere to TSA’s 3-1-1 regulations on transporting liquids.
-All liquids and gels must be in a 3.4 oz. container and fit in one quart size bag.
+All liquids and gels must be in a 3.4 oz. container and fit in a one-quart size bag.
 This bag will need to be removed from your carry-on at security.

 Check your purse and pockets before going to the airport to make sure you have removed anything that could be subject to additional screenings or get confiscated.
 This includes scissors over 4″, pocketknives, lotions or hand soap over 3.4 oz., bottled water, and more.
 You can purchase your bottled water or coffee on the other side of the security checkpoint.